tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 Before the term "Bitcoin" became synonymous with digital currency and financial transformation, the groundwork for its creation was laid by a series of ideas, innovations, and social movements.
 Among these, the cypherpunk movement stands out as a key element in the prehistory of Bitcoin."

-### Cypherpunks: Visionaries of the Digital World
+### Cypherpunks: visionaries of the digital world

 ![image](assets/en/chapter0/0.webp)
 In the heart of the technological evolution of the 1980s and 1990s, a group of people began to deeply question the role of privacy and freedom in the digital age.
 These individuals, who would later be known as "cypherpunks", firmly believed that cryptography could serve as a tool to protect individual rights against the interference from governments and large corporations.

 Iconic figures such as Julian Assange, Wei Dai, Tim May, and David Chaum played a pivotal role in shaping the philosophy and vision of the movement.
 These thinkers shared their ideas on an influential mailing list, where participants from around the globe engaged in debates about the best ways to leverage technology for greater individual freedom.

-### The Three Fundamental Papers of the Cypherpunks
+### The three fundamental papers of the Cypherpunks

 ![image](assets/en/chapter0/2.webp)